Skip to main content

 Planning permission and listed building consent

-If you own a building which is listed or in a conservation area you can contact a Conservation Officer and we will help you understand the consents that are needed and can give you general advice by phone or email on improving energy efficiency.
+If you own a building which is listed or in a conservation area you can contact a Conservation Officer and we can give you general advice by phone or email on improving energy efficiency.
 Please use our other pre-application advice services if you require a site visit, meeting or detailed advice.

 You can apply for planning permission or listed building consent through the Planning Portal.